 What’s different from the Light version is that it sports a lower impedance rating; Sennheiser HD-25 Light rocks 60 ohms while the original HD-25 has an impedance rating of 70 ohms.

-Furthermore, the frequency response is slightly different from the Light version; it offers the range of 30 hertz to 16 kilohertz while the original HD 25 has a range of 16 hertz to 22 kilohertz.
-The main difference between these two models is that HD 25 light rocks a simpler, more straightforward headband.
+The frequency response is slightly different from the Light version; it offers the range of 30 hertz to 16 kilohertz while the original HD 25 has a range of 16 hertz to 22 kilohertz.

 ---|---|---|---|